akshaykalia-chd/Px-Rack/README.md

 │   │   ├── TEMPLATE_NAME01.dxf
 │   │   ├── TEMPLATE_NAME02.dxf
 └── README.md
-    └── Introduction to Px-Rack, and licensing.
+    └── Introduction to PX-Rack, and licensing.
 ```
 # 📜 Terms and Conditions of Use

-By accessing or using the Px-Rack repository, you agree to the following terms:
+By accessing or using the PX-Rack repository, you agree to the following terms:

 ## 🔧 Personal and Lab Use Only
 - This repository is intended solely for **individual, non-commercial use**.
-- You may use the provided STL files and documentation to build Px-Rack units for:
+- You may use the provided STL files and documentation to build PX-Rack units for:
   - Personal projects
   - Homelabs
   - Educational setups